 From North America.
 All are grown for clusters of five-petaled flowers like little hollyhocks (Alcea).
 The plants range from erect to sprawling; leaves are typically dark green, roundish to kidney-shaped, about 3 in. across.
 Basal leaves are shallowly lobed, stem leaves more deeply cut.Sidalcea malviflora

-Native to Oregon, California, Baja California.
-May grow erect to 2 ft. high and wide; or may sprawl and spread more widely by rooting at the nodes.
+Native to Oregon, California, and Baja California.
+May grow erect to 2 ft. tall and wide; or may sprawl and spread more widely by rooting at the nodes.
 Pink or purplish pink, 2-in. flowers in early spring.
+Attracts butterflies.
+Moderate water.

 Grows to 6–8 in. high and 8 in. wide, with smooth, wavy-edged leaves.
 Purple, pansylike, slender...

 Grows to 20–35 ft. tall and 25–40 ft. wide.
 Open branching, giving slight shade.
 Leaves ar...

 Perennial, from the Caucasus.
 Attractive, coarse-foliaged, leafy plant grows to 3–4 ft. tall and...